 The Company obtains significant exposure to its underlying CLO portfolio through its indirect investment in MP CLOM, a non-consolidated holding company (see note 5 "Investment in MP CLOM Holdings LLC" in the Unaudited Consolidated Financial Statements).
 As such, the net investment income ("NII") from such indirectly held investments is not reflected in NII on the Company's Unaudited Consolidated Statement of Operations.
 Rather, the Company's allocable financial performance associated with positions held at MP CLOM is reflected on the Unaudited Consolidated Statement of Operations in net changes in unrealised appreciation / (depreciation) on investments.
-To provide shareholders with a more comprehensive understanding of the Company's financial performance that supports its dividend, the Company has employed an alternative performance measure, adjusted NII and net realised gain / (loss) on investments.
+To provide shareholders with a more comprehensive understanding of the Company's financial performance, the Company has employed an alternative performance measure, adjusted NII and net realised gain / (loss) on investments.

 To determine the Company's adjusted NII and net realised gain / (loss) on investments, a look-through analysis of the unrealised appreciation / (depreciation) related to the Company's investment in MP CLOM is required.
-For the nine months ended 30 September 2022 and 30 September 2021, the total unrealised appreciation / (depreciation) on the Unaudited Consolidated Statement of Operations attributable to the Company from its investment in MP CLOM is \$(18,244,641) and \$22,410,783, respectively.
+For the three months ended 31 March 2023 and 31 March 2022, the total unrealised appreciation / (depreciation) on the Unaudited Consolidated Statement of Operations attributable to the Company from its investment in MP CLOM is \$2,649,639 and \$(7,581,560), respectively.
 Refer to page 38 for a supplementary Unaudited Consolidated Statement of Operations that separates the unrealised appreciation / (depreciation) allocable from MP CLOM to the Company into its different components in order to arrive at adjusted NII and net realised gain / (loss) on investments and reconcile to the Unaudited Consolidated Statement of Operations.